-Although driving in Thailand can be frustrating, it is important to remain calm and be patient.
+Although driving in Thailand can be frustrating, it is essential to remain calm and patient.
 Massive traffic volumes mean that it is usually better to use public transport within the cities, while some expats who regularly commute in urban areas hire a private driver.
 Traffic jams will ensure that getting to work is a slow process no matter who is driving.

 Air travel in Thailand

 Air travel is a fast and affordable way to travel longer distances in Thailand.
 Many low-cost airlines operate in the country, with Air Asia being one of the most popular.

 Thailand’s largest airport is Suvarnabhumi Airport in Bangkok, and the national carrier is Thai Airways.
 The other international airports in Thailand are in Chiang Mai, Chiang Rai, Hat-Yai and Phuket, but the country has close to 100 airports in total.

 ►For more on staying safe in the country, see Safety in Thailand